FLYERS vs. THRASHERS' SERIES' HISTORY: Current and Miscellaneous:

 2002 -- January 8 -- Jiri Dopita (4-1-5) tied a team-record with four goals in Philadelphia's 7-4 home win.
 Dopita, whose last three goals formed a natural hat trick, had just four shots in the game.
 Justin Williams (1-2-3), John LeClair (1-2-3) and Eric Weinrich (0-2-2, +5) also contributed to the win.
 Milan Hnilicka gave up four goals before being replaced by Damian Rhodes (both goalies gave up two goals to Dopita).
 Ilya Kovalchuk scored twice.

-2002 -- January 17 -- The Flyers out-scored Atlanta 4-0 in the third period en route to a 6-3 victory in Philly.
-Justin Williams and John LeClair scored within 32 second in the first 2:02 of the third period which gave Philly a 4-3 lead.
-Mark Recchi, Williams and LeClair each had a goal and an assist.
+2002 -- January 17 -- The Flyers erupted for four third period goals in a 6-3 victory in Philly.
+Justin Williams and John LeClair scored within 32 second in the first 2:02 of the third period to take the lead; Williams and Keith Primeau factored in both key goals.
 Atlanta led 2-0 with goals 66 seconds apart and held a 3-2 after two periods.
-Philly held a 27-22 shots advantage including 23-11 over the last two periods.
 Roman Cechmanek made 19 saves.

 2002 -- December 18 -- Robert Esche stopped 23 of 24 shots including a brilliant 15-for-15 in the third period and the Flyers scored in each period of a 3-1 win in Atlanta.
 In the first period, the Flyers held a 13-3 shot advantage yet the score was tied 1-1.
 Justin Williams (1-1-2) had two points.
 Mark Recchi scored the GWG in the second period.
 Donald Brashear added the insurance tally in the third.
 Brashear said of his goal "I just saw an opportunity to go around the defenseman, the puck got through him and I just dove.
 Anytime I make a move like that it surprises me.
 I always know what I want to do ...
 I just don't always succeed.''
 In the last period, Atlanta held a 15-2 shot advantage but the Flyers got the only goal.
 Eric Desjardins became the 185th NHL player to appear in 1,000 regular season games.